KShivanipai/RestaurantManagementSystem/README.md

     - Execute the SQL script provided in the repository to set up the necessary tables.

 3. **Configure the database connection:**
-    - Update the database connection details in the `DatabaseConnection.java` file.
+    - Update the database connection details in the `Database.java` file.
     - Ensure that the JDBC driver is included in your project's classpath.

 4. **Run the application:**